 If you are looking online, rather than looking specifically for “guinea pig insurance”, try searching for “small pet insurance” or “small mammal insurance” as the insurance companies often classify them under any of these categories.
 You could also try searching for “guinea pig health insurance”.

 It can be useful to look at the comparison websites too.
-They will compare the prices of several companies that offer pet insurance so you can find the best insurance policy at the right price.
+They will compare the prices of several companies that offer pet insurance so that you can find the best insurance policy at the right price.

 In summary, whether you decide to take out an insurance policy for your guinea pigs is entirely your choice but whatever you do decide, bear in mind that there is going to be a time when your pet does need veterinary treatment.
 The cost will depend entirely on what is wrong with them and what treatment is required.
 So it is advisable to either self-insure or arrange insurance through a company.